 What Are The Potential Side Effects and Risks of Horny Goat Weed?

-Rarely, more severe side effects like irregular heartbeat or bleeding may occur.
+Rarely, more severe side effects may occur, including:

 Who Should Avoid Horny Goat Weed?